awslabs/sagemaker-debugger/CONTRIBUTING.md

 * Anything unusual about your environment or deployment

-## Contributing via Pull Requests
+## Contributing through pull requests
-Contributions via pull requests are much appreciated.
-Before sending us a pull request, please ensure that:
+We greatly appreciate contributions made through pull requests.
+Before sending us a pull request, ensure that:

 1. You are working against the latest source on the *master* branch.
 2. You check existing open, and recently merged, pull requests to make sure someone else hasn't addressed the problem already.
-3. You open an issue to discuss any significant work - we would hate for your time to be wasted.
+3. You open an issue to discuss any significant work; we would hate for your time to be wasted.

-To send us a pull request, please:
+To send us a pull request:

 1. Fork the repository.
-2. Modify the source; please focus on the specific change you are contributing.
+2. Modify the source; focus on the specific change you are contributing.
 If you also reformat all the code, it will be hard for us to focus on your change.
 3. Ensure local tests pass.
 4. Commit to your fork using clear commit messages.
 5. Send us a pull request, answering any default questions in the pull request interface.
-6. Pay attention to any automated CI failures reported in the pull request, and stay involved in the conversation.
+6. Pay attention to any automated CI failures reported in the pull request and stay involved in the conversation.

-GitHub provides additional document on [forking a repository](https://help.github.com/articles/fork-a-repo/) and [creating a pull request](https://help.github.com/articles/creating-a-pull-request/).
+GitHub provides additional documentation on [forking a repository](https://help.github.com/articles/fork-a-repo/) and [creating a pull request](https://help.github.com/articles/creating-a-pull-request/).

 ## Developing SageMaker Debugger
-To develop on your machine, here are some tips:
+Here are some tips for developing on your machine:
 1. Remove any existing installation:
 ```
 pip uninstall smdebug
 ```
-2. Clone the package from source:
+2. Clone the package from the source:
 ```
 git clone https://github.com/awslabs/sagemaker-debugger
 cd sagemaker-debugger
 ```
-3. Installing in `develop` mode:
+3. Install in `develop` mode:
 ```
 python setup.py develop
 ```